 There are three types of prognathism.
 Mandibular prognathism happens when the bottom jaw (mandible) extends out from the face further than it should.

 Maxillary prognathism (sometimes called alveolar prognathism), on the other hand, occurs when the upper jaw (maxilla) protrudes out from the face.
 Bimaxillary prognathism happens when both the top and bottom jaw stick out further than the rest of the face.

 These conditions may be caused by the misalignment of teeth, a genetic disorder, or an underlying medical condition.
 Likewise, all of these conditions may be perfectly fine to live with, or they may cause some issues with talking, eating, and breathing.

 Misaligned teeth are often the cause of prognathism.
 The teeth can actually change the shape of the jaw as they grow in.
 Many people are also born this way.
 Simply, their faces are structured with a jaw bone that sticks out from the time they are born.

 However, in some cases, an underlying condition may be at the root of prognathism.
 Here are some of the underlying medical conditions that can cause prognathism:

 While prognathism is not always passed down, it can be genetic.
 A family medical history of an unusual jaw shape or an abnormal alignment of the jaw can be behind pediatric prognathism in some cases.

-Talk to your health care or dentistry provider about your chances of passing down prognathism.
+Talk to your doctor or general dentist about your chances of passing down prognathism.